pmp-library/pmp-template/README.md

 ## License

-As the pmp-library itself, his tempalte is provided under a flexible 3-clause BSD [license](./LICENSE.txt), thereby allowing for both open-source and commercial usage.
+As the pmp-library itself, this template is provided under the [MIT license](./LICENSE.txt), thereby allowing for both open-source and commercial usage.